Is a Credit Score Needed for the Costco Anywhere Visa® Card by Citi?

 If you have a limited credit history or are interested in improving your credit score before you apply, here are a few ways to help build your credit.

-• Limit credit card applications: Applying for too much credit could signal more risk to credit card issuers and make it more difficult to get approved for a credit card.
+• Limit credit card applications: Applying for too much credit at once could signal more risk to credit card issuers and make it more difficult to get approved for a credit card.
 Instead of applying for many credit cards, consider pre-qualification to see what cards you might be approved for.
 Pre-qualification triggers a soft inquiry that won’t impact your score.

 • Keep credit utilization low: You may be able to improve your score by keeping your utilization low.
 A good target is to keep utilization under 30% of available credit.
 To do this, try to consistently pay your credit card bills in full each month.